-- Releases enzymes that inhibit MMPs (collagen destructors).
+- Releases enzymes that inhibit MMPs (the molecules that break down collagen).

-A vitamin C deficiency can stop collagen production.
-These are the top 5 keto-friendly sources where you can find it:
+Even a mild vitamin C deficiency can affect collagen production[*].
+These are the top keto-friendly sources to ensure you get enough ascorbic acid:

 Source: USDA Food Composition Databases

-Vitamin E works best when it teams up with vitamin C. Clinical studies show the antioxidative protection is higher with the combination of vitamins C and E than with the vitamin C or E alone[*].
+Vitamin E works best alongside vitamin C. Clinical studies show the antioxidative protection is higher with the combination of vitamins C and E than with the vitamin C or E alone[*].

 Carotenoids are important for collagen preservation, especially in aging skin.

-Below are the 3 most common types of carotenoids:
+These are the most common types of carotenoids:

 #1.
 Beta Carotene (precursor of vitamin A)

-One study found that 30 mg/day of beta-carotene can increase procollagen levels and repair photoaging[*].
+One study found that 30 milligrams per day of beta-carotene can increase procollagen levels and repair photoaging[*].
 Get it from these sources: